router-protocol/router-chain-docs/docs/router-core/guides/your-first-contract.md

 Following this step, a new account will be created and displayed under the **Accounts** section.
 <center><img src={require('./img/setting-up-an-account/check-your-account.png').default} alt="Accounts" style={{width: 300, marginBottom: 12}}/></center>

-**Step 4)** Now, you can go to this [faucet](https://devnet-faucet.routerprotocol.com/) to get some devnet tokens on the address generated in the previous step.
+**Step 4)** Now, you can go to this [faucet](https://faucet.testnet.routerchain.dev/) to get some devnet tokens on the address generated in the previous step.
 </details>

 <details>
 <summary><b>Method 2: Via Router CLI</b></summary>

 If you are more comfortable with CLI commands and you will be deploying contracts directly using the CLI, this method should be preferred.
-To set up a wallet, follow these steps:
+Before starting, ensure that you have `routerd` installed and updated to the latest version.
+If not, follow the guide given [here](../routerd#quick-start) to install `routerd`.
+Now, to set up a wallet using CLI, follow these steps:

 **Step 1)** Set up a wallet address using the following command:
 ```bash